w3c/automotive/security-privacy-questionnaire.md

 the user is agnostic to such information and is delivered in a fixed format to all users.

-**2.2.
-Do features in your specification expose the minimum amount of information necessary to enable their intended uses?**
+## Do features in your specification expose the minimum amount of information necessary to enable their intended uses?

 Features should only expose information when it's absolutely necessary to satisfy use cases.
 If a feature exposes more information than is